Skip to main content

 • climate change and agricultural water management.

-With the onset of the COVID-19 pandemic, teams have had to adapt to enable their research work to continue.
-The program has supported the teams in identifying new ways of working as well as integrating responses to COVID-19 in research work.
-This includes use of digital platforms, product diversification, facilitating access to inputs and improved financial management to address food supply chain disruptions brought about by the COVID-19 measures.
+With the onset of the COVID-19 pandemic, teams had to adapt to enable their research work to continue.
+The program supported the teams in identifying new ways of working as well as integrating responses to COVID-19 in research work.
+This included use of digital platforms, product diversification, facilitating access to inputs and improved financial management to address food supply chain disruptions brought about by the COVID-19 measures.

 Media